mhamilt/Audio-Unit-V3-Templates/README.md

 # Github Repositories

-Here is a selectiong of GitHub Repos that I found useful when making these templates
+Here is a selection of GitHub Repos that I found useful when making these templates

 https://github.com/genedelisa/AUParamsApp